-The Company operates the 60% owned Galena Complex located near the town of Wallace in the State of Idaho, U.S.A., and the 100%-owned Cosalá Operations located near the town of Cosalá in the State of Sinaloa, Mexico.
+The Company operates the Galena Complex located near the town of Wallace in the State of Idaho, U.S.A., and the Cosalá Operations located near the town of Cosalá in the State of Sinaloa, Mexico.

 The Galena Complex produces a silver-lead concentrate.
 Ore mined at the Galena Complex is milled at the Galena mill.
-The Galena mill has an installed milling capacity of 630 tonnes-per-day.
-The 450 tonne-per-day capacity Coeur mill is currently on care and maintenance.
+The Galena mill has an installed milling capacity of 680 tonnes-per-day.
+The 450 tonnes-per-day capacity Coeur mill is currently on care and maintenance.

-The high grade and "narrow vein" nature of the underground Galena Complex requires careful application of selective mining techniques such as overhand cut and fill.
+The high grade and "narrow vein" nature of the underground Galena Complex requires careful application of selective mining techniques, primarily using cut and fill.
 As well, the age and expanse of the underground infrastructure demands regular, ongoing maintenance.
 As such, production and operating costs will display a degree of variability depending on a number of timing and other factors.
 Substantial resources exist outside of the defined reserve, and exploration continues to develop resources and identify new areas of mineralization.
 A multi-year Recapitalization Plan began in mid-October 2019 and was concluded with the commissioning of the Galena Hoist in mid-2023.
 Other investments have included mine development, new equipment purchases and exploration to define and expand silver resources.
+The Company's current strategy at Galena is aimed at increasing production and lowering operating costs following the consolidation transaction and concurrent C\$50 million financing which closed in December 2024.

-Ore at the Cosalá Operations is produced from the San Rafael mine and treated at the Los Braceros process plant.
+In 2024 ore at the Cosalá Operations was produced primarily from the San Rafael mine (Ag, Zn, Pb) and treated at the Los Braceros process plant.
+During 2024 the Company continued development of its EC120 project which expands underground development and infrastructure into the adjacent Zone 120 and nearby El Cajón silver copper orebodies, this expansion provided an additional source of high-grade silver copper ore which was treated at the Los Braceros process plant.
 San Rafael is an underground silver-zinc-lead mine which entered commercial production in December 2017.
 The Los Braceros process plant, located 9 kilometers east southeast of the San Rafael mine, produces silver-bearing zinc and lead concentrates.
-The facility processes approximately 1,700 tonnes per day.
+The facility processes approximately 1,700 tonnes-per-day.

 Commercial production at San Rafael was declared in 2017.
 An illegal blockade at the Cosalá Operations caused mining and processing to be suspended from Q1 2020 to Q4 2021 while the Company worked to resolve the issue.
-The Cosalá Operations produced continuously through 2022 and 2023.
+The Company is currently in the process of developing the EC120 Project which is expected to reach full production by year end 2025.
+The Cosalá Operations produced continuously through 2024 with minor interruptions in the fourth quarter due to local criminal activity in the surrounding areas.